xujian-jh/notes/Noetic Science/Stephen Covey/The 7 Habits of Highly Effective People/readme.md

 ## Independence

-The first three habits surround moving from dependence to independence (i.e., self-mastery)
+The first three habits surround moving from dependence to independence (i.e., self-mastery).

+Covey calls them the “habits of private victory”.

+Seek to Order Yourself First, Before You Seek to Order the World.

 ### 1. Be Proactive, Not Reactive